 Counter Culture Coffee is a leader in the specialty coffee industry.
 They’re excellent roasters, but they’re also top-notch educators.
-They have a ton of high-quality educational content on their website that you can find here.
-There are brew guides and tasting lessons and a series of videos covering a wider range of topics from roasting to sustainability.
+They have some of the best online barista training on their website that you can find here.
+These coffee classes include brew guides and tasting lessons and a series of videos covering a wider range of topics from roasting to sustainability.
 It is a treasure trove of coffee information and is a great place to learn about all things coffee.

 But it gets even better.
 Counter Culture has regional training centers in many major U.S cities.
 If you’re interested in taking a class in person, you can find a list of the training locations and a schedule of events on their website here.